wikimedia/mediawiki-extensions-ConfirmEdit/README.md

 * ReCaptchaNoCaptcha - users have to solve different types of visually or audially tasks.
 * hCaptcha - users have to solve visual tasks
+* Turnstile - users check a box, which runs some client-side JS heuristics

 ### License